Harishanan/Machine-Learning-HPC-/README.md

          = Approx. 920 BTU/Hr

-3. Cooling - Need to choose a cooling solution taking it into consideration that ther is built-in fan for GPU and Power Supply Unit.
-There is also built-in fan for CPU which is attached to Motherboard.
+3. Cooling - The selection of the fan was made with careful consideration of various factors, and a dual-fan system was chosen.
+Two fans are positioned at the front of the case to intake cool air, while another two are situated at the back to expel hot air as depicted in Figure 1.
+This configuration creates an airflow pattern that helps maintain optimal temperatures for all components.

+      Additionally, the CPU fan, which is attached to the motherboard, provides active cooling for the CPU.
+Moreover, the GPU and power supply unit also have built-in fans for additional cooling.

       ![Fan Placement](fanplacement.png)<br>
       <b>Figure 1: 3D Model of Case with the fan where a) represents the front 3D view and b) represent the back 3D view </b>